 Discussion: Ericsson commented that TR includes more scenarios than effectively evaluated by RAN1 – What's the meeaning of having these extra materials.
 Also a couple of editorials

-Decision: The document is endorsed with one change in Section 6.3.2 “s” – the new endorsed TP is captured in R1-1903438 as version 1.0.2.
+Decision: The document is endorsed with one change in Section 6.3.2 “within a slot” – the new endorsed TP is captured in R1-1903438 as version 1.0.2.

 Friday